Dearborn Institutional Review Board

 Is UM engaged?

 All applications are taken on a rolling basis.
-However, unless your study contains topics or questions of a highly sensitive or illegal nature (e.g., drug use, sex, abuse, immigration status), or under certain other conditions, your study should be able to stay in the expedited path (review by a single board member).
+If your study does not contain topics or questions of a highly sensitive or illegal nature (e.g., drug use, sex, abuse, immigration status) your study should be able to stay in the expedited review path (review by a single board member).
 There are no particular deadlines for submitting expedited applications.
-Currently, the Dearborn IRB meets a minimum of once each month between September and June to consider applications that require Full Board Review.
-Please be sure to submit the application no later than 2 weeks prior to the scheduled board meeting.
-However, given the high volume of IRB application submissions, please plan to submit the application 3 to 4 weeks before the scheduled meeting.
+These studies should take from 2 weeks to a month for approval.

-If you have questions about whether a study will require full board review please contact Deb Schneider at 734-763-5084.
+If you have questions about whether a study will require full board review please contact Deb Schneider at (734) 763-5084.